-It takes three years or longer for hemosiderin deposits to show any signs of reduction.
-Some lucky patients have had all iron disappear after three-four years.
+It takes years for hemosiderin deposits to show any signs of reduction.
+Some lucky patients have had all iron disappear after three-five years.
 A few show a significant reduction or at the very least no increase.
 Some people, unfortunately, show no change.
 There are no answers, as of yet, why it works for some and fails for others.

 Taking a chance

 Why even try Ferriprox?
 We say why not.
 The decision to start Ferriprox (deferiprone) comes down to the quality of life.
 How do you see your future?
 We aren’t young (we’re grandparents), but we are a long way from giving up on life.
 It is our choice to be as proactive as we possibly can.
 The odds are not in our favor if we choose to do nothing.
 Win, lose or draw we want to fight superficial siderosis.

 In Part 2 I outline sources Ferriprox is available from and some of the resources out there.